MicrosoftDocs/fabric-docs/docs/data-factory/gateway-considerations-output-destinations.md

 ### Workaround: Split dataflow in a seperate ingest and load dataflow

 If you're unable to update the firewall rules, you can split the dataflow into two separate dataflows.
-The first dataflow would be responsible for ingesting the data into the staging lakehouse.
-The second dataflow would be responsible for loading the data from the staging lakehouse into the data destination.
+The first dataflow is responsible for ingesting the data into the staging lakehouse.
+The second dataflow is responsible for loading the data from the staging lakehouse into the data destination.
 This workaround isn't ideal, as it requires the use of two separate dataflows, but it can be used as a temporary solution until the firewall rules can be updated.

 To implement this workaround, follow these steps: